exilonblack/L-CS/README.md

   a user site for all of this soon...

 **Do you got some sort of design/template for the contents?**

   Not yet...
 But I'll make some as time progresses.
 (5/9/14)

 **Do you have any assumptions the readers *might* know?**

   A knowledge of what they're going to read since the contents are my reflections, notes, programs, and exercise solutions.

   Powershell is recommended since you'll see prompts, commands, and file locations but it's not necessary, you may ignore it since it's just for show.

+**How would you define *computer science*?**
+  I would define computer science as the science (or study) of computers, not only the course in college but also how it should be used.

 **Folders and files**

   README.md => This file